 As evidenced by the COVID-19 public health emergency, there are circumstances during which temporarily accepting self-certification of income is necessary to maintain efficient operations and promote housing stability.
 Home Forward implemented HUD waivers allowing self-certification of income in responses to the COVID-19 public health emergency provided in the current HUD Notice PIH 2020-33(HA) Rev-2 which was preceded by HUD Notices PIH 2020-05, PIH 2020-13, and PIH 2020-33 (HA).
 This activity allows Home Forward to continue to accept self-certification as the highest form of income verification to process annual and interim reexaminations.
 Home Forward may also accept self-certification of income as the highest form of income verification to process annual and interim reexaminations in response to future local, State, or National emergencies or disasters that result in significant barriers to households being able to access information from their employer to verify their income.
 The proposed protocols which Home Forward may temporarily implement in response to the COVID-19 and other local, state, or national emergencies or disasters are:

 Annual Re-examination Income Verification (PH and HCV-3): Home Forward may forgo third-party income verification requirements for annual reexaminations.
 Home Forward may consider self-certification as the highest form of income verification to process annual reexaminations.
-This may occur over the telephone (with a contemporaneous written record by a Home Forward staff person), through an email or postal mail with a self-certification form by the tenant, or through other electronic communications.
+This may occur over the telephone (with a contemporaneous written record by a Home Forward staff person), through email or postal mail with a self-certification form by the tenant, or through other electronic communications.
 After a period of temporarily using this alternative flexibility, Home Forward will be responsible for addressing any material discrepancies that may arise later.
 For example, if a tenant self-certified that the tenant lost their job, but later the EIV Income Validation Tool (IVT) shows that the tenant’s employment continued, Home Forward will take enforcement action in accordance with our policies and procedures.
-While HUD waives the use of EIV (e.g., HUD Notice PIH 2020-33 (HA) Rev-2, Home Forward may also forgo the use of EIV when doing annual re-examination income verification but must resume use of EIV when HUD waivers are no longer in effect.
+While HUD waives the use of EIV (e.g., HUD Notice PIH 2020-33 (HA) Rev-2), Home Forward may also forgo the use of EIV when doing annual re-examination income verification but must resume use of EIV when HUD waivers are no longer in effect.

 Interim Re-examinations (PH and HCV-4): Home Forward may forgo third-party income verification requirements for interim reexaminations.
 Home Forward may consider self-certification as the highest form of income verification to process interim reexaminations.
 This may occur over the telephone (with a contemporaneous written record by a Home Forward staff person), through an email with a self-certification form by the family, or through other electronic communications.
 After a period of temporarily using this alternative flexibility, Home Forward will be responsible for addressing any material discrepancies that may arise later.
 For example, if a tenant self-certified that the tenant lost their job, but later the EIV Income Validation Tool (IVT) shows that the tenant’s employment continued, Home Forward will take enforcement action in accordance with our policies and procedures.
 While HUD waives the use of EIV (e.g., HUD Notice PIH 2020-33 (HA) Rev-2, Home Forward may also forgo the use of EIV when doing annual re-examination income verification but must resume use of EIV when HUD waivers are no longer in effect.